 In 1868, Lahiri Mahasaya was initiated by his spiritual Guru Babaji.
-As a household yogi, Lahiri Mahasaja lived an ordinary life with wife and children as an example for other people.
+Lahiri Mahasaja lived a normal life as a ‘household yogi’ with wife and children as an example for other people.
 The method was passed on to his son Tinkari and later to his grandson Satya Charan.

-In 1985, Satya Charan Lahiri gave his most advanced disciple Prakash Shankar Vyas permission to initiate people into Kriya.
-In 2008, Guruji and his family migrated to Australia. there he lives a modest life in Gisborne, near Melbourne.
-He initiates the one in Kriya that he is suitable for that, because Kriya yoga is not for everyone.
-The discipline is tough and great dedication is required.
+In 1985, Satya Charan Lahiri gave his most advanced disciple Prakash Shankar Vyas permission to initiate people in Kriya.
+In 2008 Guruji migrated to Australia with his family. there he lives a modest life in Gisborne, near Melbourne.
+He initiates the one in Kriya that he finds fit, because Kriya yoga is not for everyone.
+Discipline is tough and great dedication is required.